soyjaimefm/soyjaimefm/README.md

 # My name is Jaime :computer:

-My name is Jaime Fernández Moreno, I live in Albacete, a small city in southest of Spain.
+My name is Jaime Fernández Moreno, I live in Madrid (Spain).
 I work as a web developer.
 I use html5, vanilla Javascript and CSS3 in the front-end.
 For the back-end I use nodeJS.

 ## Work experience
+- Frontend developer.
+Paradigma Digital.
 - Software engineer.
 Alten spain.
 - Software engineer.
 Ficosa.
 - Embedded software engineer.
 Cojali systems, S.L.